Who am I and how did I get here?

 I started this blog because I like to write and I love Excel.
 Even though the world doesn’t need another Excel site, and I have no illusions about matching the output and quality of the best ones, I am eager to add some, hopefully, original material and perspectives.

 After finishing that C class (along with COBOL, Basic and assembly) I changed course.
 I’d been told that the market for programmers would soon dry up, that something called 4th generation languages would eliminate the need for coders.
 Instead I opted for the always-lucrative field of geography, followed by a Masters in Urban Planning.
 I had no desire to be a planner, but it was an interesting education that led to a 12-year stint as an affordable-housing developer.
 Switching gears again, I morphed into the IT guy at the same nonprofit.
-After getting laid off, I realized I wanted to use my Excel skills as a data analyst.
-It worked out, and now I spend my days at Portland Public Schools using my favorite program to report on, and project, the various attributes of 47,000 school kids.
-Then I come home and do a few more Excel-related things.
+After getting laid off, I decided to be a data analyst.
+It worked out, and after three fun years counting students at Portland Public Schools, I’ve started writing reports for Kaiser Permanente.
+Then I come home and try to answer questions on Stack Overflow.

 I also have a lovely family, a productive veggie garden and a wonderful 2009 Trek Valencia that carries me along Portland’s bike-friendly streets to its many fine coffee-serving establishments and brew-theaters.
 Life is good.